duclet/ti-platform/packages/aide-build-tools/base-readme.md

 There are 3 binaries available here: `run-eslint`, `run-prettier`, and `run-linter`.
 The first two simply runs the linting tool in their name while the latter runs both of them sequentially (first ESLint, then Prettier).

+Note that in order for this to work, you will also need to have the following packages included:
+- eslint
+- prettier

 ## API Docs Generator
 ```
 Usage: